 When you invest, you can open one or more investment accounts for your investment goals and choose to allocate your investment in each account across the Funds.
-You can choose a different Fund allocation for each investment account you open.
-Your choice of Funds for each investment account is called your 'investment mandate'.
+You can choose a different Fund allocation for each investment account you open, which is called your 'investment mandate'.
 We can rebalance your holdings for each investment account back to your investment mandate at the frequency option that you choose.
+If you choose more than one Fund for an investment account, your choice must be in multiples of 5% and must add up to 100%.

 The easiest way for individual and joint investors to apply for units in a Fund is by completing an online application.
 Otherwise, all investors can currently apply for units in a Fund by completing the relevant Application Form (found at the back of the PDS and online) and returning it to us with the required payment.
-You can make a standing application for units, which means you apply for units in a Fund or Funds for an amount per frequency option that you choose, by direct debit or bill payment, without filling out a new Application Form.
+You can make a standing application for units, which means you apply for units in a Fund or Funds for an amount per frequency option that you choose, by direct debit or bill payment, without completing a new Application Form.

-You can also open an investment account on behalf of a child for whom you are the parent/legal guardian of by completing the relevant application form at the back of the PDS and online when available.
+You can also open an investment account on behalf of a child for whom you are the parent/legal guardian by completing the relevant application form at the back of the PDS and online when available.
 See section 3 for information regarding the operation of an account opened on behalf of a child.